 It's been a year since I returned from my mission and I have learned so much in that time.
 I tried living my life like people expected me to, but I just wasn't happy.
 I am a person that likes to break molds and disprove stereotypes.
 I don't like to just "go with the flow."
 I'd much rather forge my own path and do things that no one has ever done.
 That is who I am and that is what makes me happy.

-In telling this story I purposely left out many of the details, mainly because it would take too long to write, but I'm willing to discuss them with anyone that needs to hear them.
+In telling this story I purposely left out many of the details, mainly because it would take too long to write, but I will to discuss them with anyone that needs to hear them.
 As I said before, the reason I am writing this is because I felt like someone needed to hear it, and so to that person I say this:

 You are amazing.
 You are loved.
 And you are worth it.

 You can be whatever you want to be, but in your journey of self discovery don't forget to be yourself.
 You have talents and strengths that people may tell you are small, but I tell you that they are amazing, and I believe in you.

 On my mission I met a woman that had been beaten down by an unfair and miserable life.
 She was weak and had very little hope.
 We did everything we could to serve her.
 We listened to her, we prayed for her, we showed her that she wasn't worthless.
 One day she told us that when we came she could literally see a light around us.
 It was what kept her going.
 My thoughts turned back to that day in biology class when I saw that very same light, and how it kept me going.
 I realized that it was the light of Jesus Christ, shining through someone who had taken time to serve someone else.

 It is my hope that you will find your place in this world, but when it comes right down to it don't be afraid to just be you.